-Note: Includes the average number of 3-year-olds and 4-year-olds enrolled in free, full-day pre-K in UPK expansion schools in the year prior to the expansion, and the estimated additional capacity due to the UPK expansion.
+Note: Includes the average number of 3-year-olds and 4-year-olds enrolled in free, full-day pre-K in UPK expansion schools in the year prior to the expansion, and the estimated additional enrollment due to the UPK expansion.
 See Appendix Table A3 for more detailed results on the impact of the UPK expansion on pre-K enrollment.

-We next examine impact on enrollment for 3-year-olds and 4-year-olds separately (see Figure 6; for more detailed results, see Appendix Table A3).
+Next, we examine impacts on enrollment for 3- and 4-year-olds separately (see Figure 6; for more detailed results, see Appendix Table A3).

 While the UPK expansion was targeted to 4-year-olds, there may be spillovers into other ages as well.
-One hypothesis is that expanded full-day opportunities for 4-year-olds could reduce opportunities for
+One hypothesis is that expanded full-day opportunities for 4-year-olds could reduce opportunities for 3-year-olds.

-3-year-olds.
 We test this directly, examining school-level enrollment in free, full-day seats among 3-year-olds.
-We find that the UPK expansion had a small, positive effect on 3-year-olds, full-day preschool enrollment.
-Prior to the UPK expansion, CPS had, on average, 1 enrolled 3-year-old child per school.
-The expansion led to an increase in 3-year-old, full-day preschool enrollment of nearly 3 in the first year, 6 in the second year, 7 in the third year, and 8 in the fourth year (see Appendix Table A5).
-Overall, results indicate the UPK expansion increased enrollment in full-day pre-K for both 3- and 4-year-olds.
+We find that the UPK expansion had a small, positive effect on 3-year-olds' full-day preschool enrollment.
+Prior to the UPK expansion, CPS had, on average, less than 1 enrolled 3-year-old child per school.
+The expansion led to an increase in 3-year-olds' free, full-day preschool enrollment by nearly 3 in the first year, nearly 6 in the second year, and nearly 7 three years after intervention (see Appendix Table A5).
+Overall, results indicate the UPK expansion increased enrollment in free, full-day pre-K for both 3- and 4-year-olds.

-Figure 6: Impact of Chicago Universal Pre-K Expansion on Free, Full-Day Enrollment for 3- and 4-Year-Olds (Mean Increase per School)
+Figure 6: Impact of Chicago Universal Pre-K Expansion on Free, Full-Day Enrollment for 3- and 4-Year-Olds (Increase per School)

-Note: Includes the average number of 3- and 4-year-olds enrolled in free, full-day pre-K in UPK expansion schools in the year prior to the expansion and the estimated additional capacity due to the UPK expansion.
-See Appendix Table A3 for more detailed results on the impact of the UPK expansion on pre-K enrollment.
+Note: Includes the average number of 3- and 4-year-olds enrolled in free, full-day pre-K in UPK expansion schools in the year prior to the expansion and the estimated additional enrollment due to the UPK expansion.
+See Appendix Table A3 for more detailed results on the impact of the UPK expansion on pre-K enrollment for 3- and 4-year-olds separately.

-As Full-Day Enrollment Increases, Half-Day Enrollment Decreases programming.
-Once the policy was enacted, those schools transitioned to providing full-day programming, regardless of income.
+As Full-Day Enrollment Increases, Half-Day Enrollment Decreases

 Prior to the implementation of the UPK expansion in 2018-19, many CPS schools had some sort of existing preschool offering.
-State and national programs such as Title I, Head Start, and Preschool 4 All were already present in CPS schools before 2018-19.
-But most of these only provided half-day
+State and national programs such as Title I, Head Start, and Preschool 4 All were already present in CPS schools before 2018-19, but most of these only provided half-day programming.
+Once UPK was enacted, the expansion schools transitioned to providing full-day programming, regardless of family income.

-Figure 7 shows the impact of UPK expansion on full-day enrollment and half-day enrollment for UPK expansion schools.
+Figure 7 shows the impact of UPK expansion on full-day enrollment and half-day enrollment for 4-year-olds at UPK expansion schools.
 Overall, enrollment in half-day programs decreased and full-day enrollment increased in participating schools.
-The decrease in half-day enrollment was approximately equal to the increase in full-day enrollment, meaning little change in the total number of participating children.
+The decrease in half-day enrollment was approximately equal to the increase in full-day enrollment, meaning there was little change in the total number of participating children.
 See Appendix Table A4 for full regression results that accompany this graph.
 We observe similar patterns when we examine 3-year-old enrollment in full-day and half-day programs (see Appendix Table A5).